 Thousands of youth dream to become a cabin crew and make their dream come true with one of the major airlines.
 It’s a dynamic profession that offers countless opportunities for personal and professional growth.
-Their office is the clouds, high up in the sky.
+Their office is clouded, high up in the sky.

 I haven’t traveled much in airplanes or have many friends who work for an airline.
-I just have one college friend who is working for British Airways for many years.
+I just have one college friend who’s working for British Airways for many years.
 And don’t ask me this; obviously, she beautiful.
 So much that all the college must have been after her in those days.
-I have a deep regard for her because she worked really hard for it and made it; as per her dream.
+I’ve got a deep regard for her because she worked hard for it and made it; as per her dream.
 I think her sister and brother-in-law also works for some airlines.

-There are quite many advantages of becoming a cabin crew—traveling to a lot of new places, getting good travel discounts, meeting new people, it’s a glamours job; after all, and in my personal opinion, the cabin crew gets the best looks; like a film or sports celebrity.
-I have even observed people perpetually checking—women cabin crew—them from top to bottom.
+There’re quite many advantages of becoming a cabin crew — traveling to a lot of new places, getting good travel discounts, meeting new people, it’s a glamours job; after all, and in my personal opinion, the cabin crew gets the best looks; like a film or sports celebrity.
+I observe people perpetually checking — women cabin crew — them from top to bottom.

 On the flip side, there might some downside to all the glamour and hard work.
 It might be quite hectic with all this traveling to different places with different climatic conditions.
 They might be missing friends or family as they’re always working and away from home or might be having difficult times with partners because it’s almost like having many lives.
 One sure thing I have noticed is the way some, or most, people treat them on the flight.

 I don’t travel much but whenever I travel I observe people and how they treat the cabin crew.
 Some are rude and think that the cabin crew is a servant from the colonial period.
 The best example is the mobile phone.
 The cabin crew keeps requesting to switch off the phone but almost no one does it before being personally told twice-thrice.